 Strategic partnerships with information technology and other campus stakeholders will be needed to meet these challenges.
 The survivability of University archival records depends upon a collaborative infrastructure that supports electronic records management.
 By working together we can ensure the University's valuable information resources are organized, protected, retained, and remain accessible over time.

 Policy & Guidance

 Many of the traditional items in an academic archive are available only in electronic or digital formats.
 The maintenance and preservation of electronic archives is a shared responsibility requiring the commitment of the information creator, information technology staffs, campus administration, and the archives.
-This statement of policy principles addresses the continued mission of the University Archives and Records Management Service, the new resources that will be needed, and changed campus responsibilities.
+This statement of policy principles addresses the continued mission of the University Archives and Records Management, the new resources that will be needed, and changed campus responsibilities.
 It provides the basis for the development of an electronic archives and records management program for the University.

-1. The basic mission of the University Archives and Records Management Service is reaffirmed.
+1. The basic mission of the University Archives and Records Management is reaffirmed.
 To ignore the mission is to abandon the preservation of the UW's collective memory and presents legal, audit, and administrative risks to the institution.

-2. Information is a valuable institutional resource.
+2. Information is a valuable institutional asset.
 It must be managed with the same care and level of detail as are applied to other key resources in and organization.
 The ultimate goal is to preserve access to the information contained in the electronic systems.

 3. University records and information, regardless of form and format, are subject to state and federal records laws as well as University policies.

 4. The retention of electronic records is based upon appraisal and analysis of the informational content and context of the records.
 The University Records Officer conducts records appraisal and works with University departments to determine the retention value of their records and information.